nishantattrey07/webhook-engine-rs/Readme.md

 PermanentFailure
 ```

-deterministically based on merchant_id.
+based on deterministic rules.

-This makes test runs reproducible.
+This keeps test runs reproducible and debugging simple.

 ---